Helping millions of people navigate the world of technology.

 Restart the PC, and let Windows automatically reinstall network adapter drivers.

-You can temporarily disable IPv6 and fix ‘No internet, secured’ error on Windows.
+You can temporarily disable IPv6 and fix the ‘No internet, secured’ error on Windows.

-Step 1: Press Windows + I keyboard shortcut to open the Settings app.
+Step 1: Press the Windows + I keyboard shortcut to open the Settings app.

 advanced network settings on Windows